la2050/archive/_projects/2016/coachart-matching-platform-revolutionizing-volunteerism-in-la-for-those-in-need-through-technology.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The founding concept of CoachArt was to create an Ebay-like marketplace for students with chronic illness to be matched with volunteer coaches.
+The CoachArt Matching Platform will bring this concept to life by implementing a technological solution to our current volunteer program.
+We intend to move our entire process of engaging, training, and on-boarding volunteers online to reduce excessive overhead and time needed to prepare them to be matched with a student.
 project_impact: '["Rates of volunteerism"]'
 project_proposal_best_place: >-
   Los Angeles is booming.
 From the re-emergence of a thriving downtown to having